-On Saturday, nearly 120 Over-the-Rhine residents and business owners, architects, developers, civic-minded Cincinnatians and students from the
+On Saturday, nearly 120 Over-the-Rhine residents and business owners, architects, developers, civic-minded Cincinnatians and students from the University of Cincinnati

 and Miami University